 Main Campus, Harrisonburg

-A native of California, Kevin Seidel came to EMU in 2008 from the University of Virginia, where he was a postdoctoral fellow at the Institute for Advanced Studies in Culture.
-He received his Ph.D. in English Literature from the University of Virginia in 2007.
-His dissertation, “Leisure to Repent: Essays on the Bible at the Origins of the English Novel,” used original research on the history of the English Bible to open up new ways of thinking about the history of the English novel.
-His scholarly work continues to explore the changing relationship between religion, secularism, and literature.
+A native of California, Kevin Seidel came to EMU from the University of Virginia, where he received his Ph.D. in English Literature and was a postdoctoral fellow at the Institute for Advanced Studies in Culture.
+He is working on a book project that uses original research on the eighteenth-century English Bible to open up new ways of thinking about the history of the English novel.
+He is also actively involved in Scriptural Reasoning.
+His teaching and scholarship both explore the changing relationship between religion, secularism, and literature.

 University of Virginia

 “Robinson Crusoe as Defoe’s Theory of Fiction,” Novel: A Forum on Fiction, 44.2 (2011) 165-185.

 “Pilgrim’s Progress and the Book,” English Literary History, 77.2 (2010) 509–534.